 - Commit to swapping out animal fats in cooking and replacing with vegetable oils.

 - Add 1 to 2 servings of fruit to both breakfast and lunch meals.
 Try fresh, canned (without syrup) or frozen fruit added to oatmeal.
-Add a 1/2 cup of canned peaches to low-fat cottage cheese, or a sliced banana to a bowl of whole grain cereal with low milk.
+Add a 1/2 cup of canned peaches to low-fat cottage cheese.
+Or, add a sliced banana to a bowl of whole grain cereal with low milk.

 - Add more vegetables to your lunch and dinner meals.
-Enjoy frozen vegetables to low salt homemade soups, canned beans (drain and rinse) on a salad or in a rice dish, or serve a salad with dinner each night.
+Add frozen vegetables to low salt homemade soups.
+Canned beans (drain and rinse) can easily be added to a salad or in a rice dish.
+Add a tossed salad to dinner each night.

 - Use less salt.
 Cut the salt in cooking in half, and use little to no added salt at the table.
 I recommend spices, fresh or dried herbs, citrus (juice, zest), and salt-free seasoning blends to spice things up and boost flavor without salt.

 - Add some dairy.
-Try enjoying a fruit smoothie made with low sodium cottage cheese or yogurt, or add a glass of milk to lunch or a snack.
+Try enjoying a fruit smoothie made with low sodium cottage cheese or yogurt.
+Add a glass of milk to lunch or a snack.
 If you are lactose intolerant, try Lactaid® milk products.
 If you really can’t tolerate milk products, focus on more veggies and fruit in your diet, and less sodium.

 - Eat less meat, choose lean cuts, and limit salty cured meats.